 Alzheimer's Reading Room

-The following is the transcript of the podcast for those of you that cannot listen.
+The following is the transcript of a podcast

 the other day i put up the first podcast where everyone could hear dotty’s voice.